-This is also a good option.
-Unlike a Pod, you have to bring the items to the storage unit.
+- Rent a storage unit: Unlike a Pod, you have to bring the items to the storage unit.

-If none of these options work for you, the very last solution is to store boxes in a pile in one corner of your basement, attic, or garage.
+If none of these options work for you, the last solution is to store boxes in a pile in one corner of your basement, attic, or garage.
 The ideal solution is to get them out of the house and off the property.
 However, many people are hesitant to pay the money to store their items.
-However, renting storage is a staging cost that is well worth the investment because you will not only get this money back, but you'll often get it back ten-fold.
-Not a bad investment, right?
-Plus, you get a head start on packing.
+Renting storage is a staging cost that is well worth the investment.

 For items that have seen better days, it's best to just get rid of them now.
-I always tell my clients to use this test question.
 Do I want to pay to move this item to my new home?
 If the answer is no, you have a few options.

-If the items are large or you have quite a bit, consider renting a dumpster.
-Again, it's part of the cost of staging that you will get back.
+- Rent a dumpster: If the items are large or you have quite a bit, consider renting a dumpster.

 Consider Selling or Donating Belongings